 One of the unique things about a solar investment is that it has both an up-front and long-term payoff, so you can feel the benefits now and when you retire.

-If you pay taxes and own your solar system, you’ll get 26% of the system’s cost back in year one through the federal government’s solar investment tax credit (this credit decreases to 20% in 2021).
-If you’re installing solar for a farm or a business, you’ll also be eligible for accelerated depreciation, meaning more money in the first year.
+If you pay taxes and own your solar system, you’ll get 30% of the system’s cost back in year one through the federal government’s solar investment tax credit .
+If you’re installing solar for a farm or a business, you’ll also be eligible for accelerated depreciation, meaning more money back in your pocket the first year.

 On top of that, you could be saving thousands each year by dramatically reducing your electric bill over the entire life of the system.
 That’s money you can put towards something much more exciting than electricity.
 And as an added bonus, the return from your solar system isn’t taxable, unlike other common retirement investments.